Bujagali–Tororo–Lessos High Voltage Power Line: Overview

 This power transmission line connects the electricity grid of Uganda to that of neighboring Kenya.
 It is in line with The Nile Equatorial Lakes Subsidiary Action Program (NELSAP), Interconnection of Electric Grids Project, led by Regional Manager, Grania Rubomboras.

 The power line satisfies Uganda's need to export electricity to Kenya.
 It also satisfies Kenya's need to sell electricity to Uganda and the countries to the west of Kenya, including Rwanda, Burundi and the Democratic Republic of the Congo.

 Construction in Uganda

 The Bujagali–Kenya border section is jointly funded by (a) the government of Uganda (GoU), (b) the African Development Bank (AfDB), and (c) the Japan International Cooperation Agency (JICA).
+As of May 2019, the construction was on hold, as a new EPC contractor was being sought.
+Plans are underway to energize the Bujagali to Tororo section in Uganda to 400kV.
+As of August 2024, construction was at 70 percent complete at the 220kV level.

 Construction in Kenya

 The Lessos–Uganda border section is jointly funded by the government of Kenya and the African Development Bank, at an initial cost of KSh2.3 billion.
 Construction is ongoing, with commercial commissioning, expected in December 2019.
+As of August 2024, the work on the Kenyan section of this line was stalled at about 50 percent at the 400kV level due to contractor issues.